Trends in Global Affairs Canada’s Partnerships with CSOs

 The main purpose for disbursements to CSOs for the Global Issues Branch is in support of humanitarian assistance and emergency relief implemented by these CSOs.

-CSO disbursements by Global Issues has been growing steadily The trend for CSOs disbursements through Global Issues is clearly increasing.
-This trend is despite considerable variation from year to year given the nature of humanitarian responses.
+CSO disbursements by Global Issues Branch has been growing steadily The trend for CSOs disbursements through Global Issues has been increasing over the past 20 years.
+But there has also been considerable variation from year to year given the episodic nature of natural disasters and humanitarian responses.
 Between 2012/13 and 2014/15, the value of these disbursements increased substantially for Canadian CSOs by 75% (from $145 million to $253 million), largely due to increased requirements to respond to humanitarian situations in the Middle East.
+But in 2015/15 these disbursements through Canadian CSO dropped by 16% to $213 million.

-Share in Global Issues disbursements growing A more accurate measure of the importance of CSOs in Canada’s humanitarian responses has been the share of CSO disbursement from Global Issues as a percentage of total Global Issues disbursements.
-Currently CSOs are implementing approximately 20% of Global Issues total disbursements, up from between 11% and 15% between 2010 and 2012.
+Share in Global Issues disbursements growing A more accurate measure of the importance of CSOs in Canada’s humanitarian responses has been the share of CSO disbursements from Global Issues as a percentage of total Global Issues disbursements.
+In 2015/16, CSOs (both Canadian and Foreign) are implementing 18% of Global Issues Branch total disbursements, up from between 11% and 13% in 2011 and 2012 fiscal years.
+This share in 2015/16 was down slightly from 20% and 21% in 2013 and 2014 fiscal years.

 Number of Canadian CSOs supported by Bilateral and Global Issues Branches

-Steep declines in the numbers of CSOs receiving funding from Bilateral Branches Despite the robust support for CSOs by both Bilateral Branches and Global Issues Branch, there has been a significant concentration of this support among fewer CSOs.
-Similar to the trend in Partnerships Branch, there has been a significant decline in the number of Canadian CSOs funded by the Bilateral Branches – a 72% decline since 2005 and 55% since 2010.
-In 2010/11, 100 Canadian CSO received funding from the Bilateral Branches, while in 2014/15, this number was 55 organizations.
-However, the number of Canadian CSOs financed through Global Issues Branch has remained relatively stable in comparison – declining by 35% since 2005, but rising slightly from 28 organizations in 2010/11 to 33 organizations in 2014/15.
+Steep declines in the numbers of CSOs receiving funding from Bilateral Branches Despite the robust support for CSOs by both Bilateral Branches and Global Issues Branch, there has been a concentration of this support among fewer CSOs.
+Similar to the trend in Partnerships Branch, there has been a significant decline in the number of Canadian CSOs funded by the Bilateral Branches – a 50% decline since 2005 and 20% since 2010.
+In 2010/11, 84 Canadian CSO received funding from the Bilateral Branches, while in 2015/16, this number was 67 organizations (up from 38 in 2014/15).
+However, the number of Canadian CSOs financed through Global Issues Branch has remained relatively stable in comparison – declining by 40% since 2005, but rising slightly from 44 organizations in 2010/11 to 51 organizations in 2015/16.

 3. Global Affairs Canada Disbursements through CSOs for Humanitarian Assistance